Guidance for Authors

 Copyright Policy and Author's Retention of Rights

 As an open access journal, JGA allows authors to hold the copyright for their articles.
-However, an article cannot be published until JGA has received the signed author's permission to publish the work.
-The journal will be published with a Creative Commons license known as CC-BY-NC-ND.
+Authors retain the right to reproduce and distribute their work.
+An article cannot be published until JGA has received the signed author's permission to publish the work.
+The journal will be published with a Creative Commons license known as CC BY-NC-ND.

 Plagiarism prevention is a part of the ethics of publishing which is essential to each publication's integrity.
 Contributors cannot copy words or ideas of others and submit them as their own without proper credits.
 The authors are responsible for the accuracy of the statements presented.
 According to the Merriam-Webster online dictionary, to "plagiarize" means: